PROGRAM

 Raj Khanna (NYU): ‘Navigating a new path to Nav1.7 for pain’

-Alan Basbaum (UCSF): ‘Mechanisms of sensory perception’
+Allan Basbaum (UCSF): ‘Mechanisms of sensory perception’

 10:15-10:45 Break

-10:45 – 12:30 Session VIII: Human tissue in basic pain research
+10:45 – 12:30 Session 8: Human tissue in basic pain research

 Katharina Zimmermann (Friedrich-Alexander University): ‘Ion channel function in human sensory perception’